coderberry/cavneb.github.com.old/source/_posts/2012-04-24-asset-pipeline-for-dummies.markdown

 I strongly suggest learning more about the asset pipeline by going to the [Rails documentation](http://guides.rubyonrails.org/asset_pipeline.html).
 Ryan Bates also two excellent Railscasts on [Understanding the Asset Pipeline](http://railscasts.com/episodes/279-understanding-the-asset-pipeline) and [Asset Pipeline in Production](http://railscasts.com/episodes/341-asset-pipeline-in-production).

 Feel free to hop on the #urug channel on Freenode to chat with me anytime.
+Also, for a different perspective on asset handling, see the [Resources](http://grails-plugins.github.com/grails-resources/) plugin for [Grails](http://grails.org).